openMetadataInitiative/openMINDS_documentation/docs/shared/working_with_openminds.rst

 Metadata collections represent metadata graphs composed of concrete instances that follow and realize this structure.

+Deployment scope
+################

+openMINDS can be applied at different levels depending on the use case:

+- **schema model only**: to define and structure metadata without providing concrete instances
+- **instance libraries only**: to reuse standardized terminologies and reference data independently of the schema model
+- **combined use**: to create complete metadata graphs using both schemas and instance libraries

+The combined use of schemas and instance libraries provides the most semantically complete and interoperable solution.

 Modular application of openMINDS
 ################################